centreon/centreon-collect/ssh/doc/installation/index.rst

 Using sources
 *************

-To build Centreon Connector SSH, you will need the following external
+To build Centreon SSH Connector, you will need the following external
 dependencies:

   * a C++ compilation environment.